openshift/openshift-tools/jenkins/README.md

 ### Configuration
 1. In an openshift environment, deploy a persistent jenkins instance using the [jenkins-persistent template]( https://raw.githubusercontent.com/openshift/origin/master/examples/jenkins/jenkins-persistent-template.json).
 Pass the parameter `ENABLE_OAUTH=false` to disable OAUTH and set the default username and password to admin:password

 2. Deploy the builds and secrets in the openshift environment using the `openshift-tools-pr-automation-template.json` in this directory.
 A username and oauth token for a github user will be required.
-A comma-seperated list of github users will also be necessary for the whitelist.
+The user and org whitelists will need to be specified with at least one user or org that will be allowed to run tests.

 3. Log into the jenkins instance using the default credentials.
 Navigate to 'Manage Jenkins' > 'Manage Users' and click the 'config' icon for the admin user.
 Change the admin users password to something much more secure.